 zone is the zone where the Filestore instance resides.
 Run the

 gcloud filestore zones listcommand to get a list of supported zones.
 You can skip this flag if the Filestore instance is in the

 gclouddefault zone.
 You can set the default zone by running:

 High Scale SSD tier instances take up to 10 minutes to delete, depending on the instance size.

 Filestore quota is released when instance deletion completes but you are not be billed for the instance during this time.

 If an Enterprise instance contains snapshots, you must either:

 - Delete the snapshots before deleting the instance, or

 gcloud filestore instances deletecommand.

-The Cloud Console allows for the deletion of instances containing snapshots and automatically deletes the snapshots.
+The Google Cloud console allows for the deletion of instances containing snapshots and automatically deletes the snapshots.